 This addition to the Donald Torchiana Papers fills three boxes and spans the years 1951 to 1993.
 Papers within the addition fall into five subseries: correspondence; teaching materials; lecture notes; speeches, addresses, and papers; and publications.
 A significant portion of the addition consists of Torchiana’s lecture notes.
 The materials within the addition have been arranged chronologically by date in each folder.
-Two items were interfiled with the original series (Box 1, folder 1): a program from a W. B. Yeats Summer School session in 1981, and two vitae from 1971 and 1989.
+Two items were interfiled with the original donation (Box 1, folder 1): a program from a W. B. Yeats Summer School session in 1981, and two vitae from 1971 and 1989.

 The addition contains extensive correspondence between Torchiana and friends and colleagues in Ireland, Britain, and the United States.
 A majority of the correspondence was with friends overseas from whom he sought assistance in his research on W. B. Yeats, and Irish literature and history.
 A portion of the correspondence relates to arrangements for the shipment of copies of letters Yeats wrote to American friends, which Torchiana intended to compile and edit.
 Some of his correspondents from the world of literature include Aldous Huxley (letters from 1953), Yeats scholar Hazard Adams (letters from 1958), Samuel Becket (letter from 1981), and Marianne Moore (letter from 1964).
 Other letters of interest include those from the Irish Ambassador (letter from 1959) and from Gladys Van Wyck Brooks (letters from 1963).
 Torchiana also turned to the Yeats family for help in his research, and an extensive amount of correspondence documents his efforts.
 The correspondence also includes letters to and from publishing houses regarding Torchiana’s research or articles he was writing, as well as comments from friends about various speeches and papers he presented at conferences.
 The material in the addition also documents grants received by Torchiana, including the Fulbright Scholar Award and a grant from the American Philosophical Society.